home-assistant/home-assistant.io/source/_posts/2021-08-04-home-energy-management.markdown

 Users will be able to see at a glance what sources of energy have been used in their home.
 This insight includes the carbon intensity of the electricity being consumed from the grid, which is available thanks to [electricityMap](https://www.electricitymap.org/).

 If users have solar panels they can set up the [Forecast.Solar](https://www.forecast.solar) integration which allows users to see at a glance how today’s production is going to be.
-This allows users to schedule when to charge their electric car or heat extra water.
+This enables users to schedule when to charge their electric car or heat extra water.

 <img src='/images/blog/2021-08-energy/solar-production.png' style='border: 0;box-shadow: none;'><br>